milos-pujic/cypress-cucumber-e2e-tests/README.md

 > :warning: **WARNING** :warning:
 >
+> Hosting Sorry-Cypress on AWS is **NOT FREE**. :moneybag: :moneybag: :moneybag:
+>
-> Hosting Sorry-Cypress on AWS is **NOT FREE**.
-At the end of section you will find rough estimation of price per month for using the resources used to host Sorry Cypress.
+> Here's a rough estimation of price / month for using the resources used.
+The actual usage might be higher (or lower) based on actual usage.
+>
+> - Fargate pricing based on calculator 35,55 USD (1 vCPU, 2GB RAM) or 17,78 USD (0.5 vCPU, 1GB RAM)
+> - EC2 Application Load Balancer based on calculator 19,35 USD (0.5 GB / hour, 0.5 connections / second)
+> - S3 + Cloudwatch = varies based on usage

 Inside this repository there is [sorry-cypress-stack.yml](./.aws/sorry-cypress-stack.yml) AWS Cloud Formation template which can be used to deploy full sorry-cypress kit in just 5 minutes on AWS.
 Read more on [Sorry-cypress installation instructions for AWS](https://docs.sorry-cypress.dev/cloud-setup/aws).

+> :bangbang: IMPORTANT :bangbang:
+>
+> Stack Name - It serves a prefix name for all the entities created by the stack.
+Keep name of your **unique**, **short** and **with no special characters** as AWS limits service names.

 Template Configuration _(slightly changed than one available on `sorry-cypress.dev` page)_:

-- StackName _(default: `sorry-cypress-unique`)_ - Defines the stack name, also serves a prefix name for all the entities created by the stack.
-Please keep it unique, short and no special characters as AWS limits service names.
 - TaskCpu _(default: `512`)_ - The amount of CPU units dedicated to running the services.
 Sorry-cypress uses AWS Fargate as compute platform, and runs all the services as a single task, i.e. those CPU units are shared among all the services.
 Read more about at [AWS Documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size).
 - TaskMemory _(default: `1024`)_ - The amount of memory units dedicated to running the services.
 This resource is also shared between the services and defined at task-level.
 Read more at [AWS Documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size).
 - DirectorPort _(default: `8080`)_ - The port number for accessing the director service.
 You'll need to use it as a destination when configuring cypress agents.